EthBuilders/meetup-faq/README.md

 Come to our [meetup](https://www.meetup.com/nyc-blockchain-devs/) enough times or submit a [pull request](https://github.com/NYC-Blockchain-Devs/meetup-faq/pulls).

 ### How can my company be a sponsor?
+Join our [slack](http://bit.ly/nyc-blockchain-devs-slack-join and reach out to @anthony albertorio.

 ## Trading and Finances
 Q: I want a lambo.
 Tell me how to get one.

 A: Me too.

 ### Where does the dollar value of Bitcoin / Ethereum / (insert your favorite chain here) come from?
+To keep it simple, the value of the token is derived from the value of the network.

+It is same way the value of the iPhone is derived from how many things you can do with it securely (via apps).

+The value of the token is also influenced by what people percieve it to be and the willingness and ability to buy the token.
+That is an entirely different conversation on information asymmetery, the efficiency of markets to process information and the madness of crowds.

+### What does the blockchain actually solve?
+Blockchains solve an issue in economics called the ["Principal Agent Problem"](https://en.wikipedia.org/wiki/Principal%E2%80%93agent_problem).

+Blockchains are useful in increasing the ability for people to cooperate with one another, a term called [social scalability](https://unenumerated.blogspot.com/2017/02/money-blockchains-and-social-scalability.html).

+### What problem do smart contract platforms solve?
+Smart contract platforms solve issues related to [counterparty risk](https://www.investopedia.com/terms/c/counterpartyrisk.asp) and goverance.

+More on this later.

+### Do I need a blockchain to create a decentralized application?
+If you care about decentralized user data, check out [Blockstack](https://blockstack.org).

+If you only care about peer to peer (p2p) communication, check out [Libp2p](https://libp2p.io/).

+Libp2p is to p2p apps as to what expressJS is to web apps.
+Libp2p is series of modules that allow you to scaffold together a peer to peer application without having to rebuilt the entire stack yourself.

+We will add a simple flow chart to help you understand what tools might be useful depending on your needs.

 ### What is an ICO?
+ICO stands for an Initial Coin Offering.
+It is a form of raising capital via the internet.

+More on this later.